dhawgood/CloudSync/README.md

 ## Installation

-1. Download the latest release from the [Releases page](https://github.com/your-username/your-repo/releases).
+1. Download the latest release from the (https://github.com/dhawgood/CloudSync/releases).
 2. Open the `.dmg` file.
 3. Drag the `CloudSync` application into your `Applications` folder.